falkr/ttm4175/pages/day2.md

 :goals:
 - Become familiar with Linux commands and the terminal
-- Feel home on the Raspberry Pi
+- Feel at home on the Raspberry Pi
-- understand user permissions
+- Understand user permissions

 ### New Linux Commands